daattali/daattali.github.io/_posts/2015-07-01-shiny-persistent-data-storage.md

 ### 7. MongoDB (**local or remote**) {#mongodb}

 MongoDB is one of the most popular NoSQL databases, and just like MySQL it can be hosted either locally or remotely.
-There are many web services that offer mongoDB hosting, including [MongoLab](https://mongolab.com/) which gives you free mongoDB databases.
+There are many web services that offer mongoDB hosting, including [mLab](https://mlab.com/) which gives you free mongoDB databases.
 In mongoDB, entries (in our case, responses) are stored in a *collection* (the equivalent of an S3 bucket or a SQL table).

 You can use the [`mongolite`](https://github.com/jeroenooms/mongolite) package to interact with mongoDB from R. As with the relational database methods, all we need to do in order to save/load data is connect to the database and submit the equivalent of an update or select query.
 To connect to the database you need to provide the following: db, host, username, password.
 When saving the data, `mongolite` requires the data to be in a data.frame format.

-**Setup:** All you need to do is create a mongoDB database—either locally or using a web service such as MongoLab.
+**Setup:** All you need to do is create a mongoDB database—either locally or using a web service such as mLab.
 Since there is no schema, it is not mandatory to create a collection before populating it.

 **Code:**